jakeols/css-cleaner/Readme.md

 # `@jakeols/css-cleaner`

 Small utility to find unused CSS classes in your HTML files, allowing you to purge them.
-Made for static sites where there is a large number of generated `.html` files with a lot of compiled styles.
+Made for static sites where there is a large number of generated `.html` files with a lot of compiled styles. <b>Requires Node > 12.x</b>

 ## Installation
 Install via `npm` or `yarn` globally